 Modern cosmology claims that we live in an oasis of air.
 Other planets and moons have atmospheres, but none of them are conducive to the life forms we know because none of them have much oxygen, the precious gas that we Earth animals need every minute.
 We couldn’t have breathed in Earth’s original atmosphere either, since it was primarily hydrogen and helium that Earth brought from the sun.
-These fast moving molecules of hydrogen and helium moved around very fast in Earth’s heat and eventually escaped Earth’s gravity and drifted off into space.
+The moving molecules of hydrogen and helium moved around very fast in Earth’s heat and eventually escaped Earth’s gravity and drifted off into space.
 Fissures in Earth’s cooling outer crust released gases from Earth’s molten interior in the forms of steam (H2O, two hydrogen atoms and one oxygen atom), carbon dioxide (CO2, one carbon atom and two oxygen atoms), and ammonia (NH3, one nitrogen atom and three hydrogen atoms).
 Much of the CO2 dissolved into the oceans.

 Down in the ocean depths there emerged a simple form of bacteria that could live on energy from the Sun and carbon dioxide in the water, producing oxygen as a waste product.
 Especially as plants took root in the soil as well as in the water, oxygen began to build up in the atmosphere, while the carbon dioxide levels continued to drop.
 Meanwhile, the ammonia molecules emitted into the atmosphere were broken apart by sunlight, leaving nitrogen and hydrogen.
 The hydrogen, being the lightest element, rose to the top of the atmosphere and much of it eventually drifted off into space.

 Of course, the air we breathe is made up of lots of other things besides oxygen.
-Oxygen only makes up about 21% of air.
+Oxygen makes up only about 21% of air.
 About 78% of the air we breathe is made up of nitrogen.
 There are also tiny amounts of other gases like argon, carbon dioxide, and methane.
 The plants and some bacteria use carbon dioxide and give off oxygen, and animals use oxygen and give off carbon-dioxide—how convenient!
 The atmosphere upon which life on Earth depends was created by life itself.

 Wind and Energy

 Because of the uneven temperatures of Earth’s air masses, instability is created in the atmosphere when warm and cool air masses meet.
 This can create strong winds and heavy rains at the front of the air masses.
 In the middle of North America (the American Midwest) tornadoes are formed by the collision of warm, moist air from the Gulf of Mexico and cool, dry air from Canada.
-Early spring produces the most optimal conditions to form tornadoes.
+Spring produces the most optimal conditions to form tornadoes.

 The rotation of Earth causes air to move.
 Because Earth’s shape is approximately spherical, the force of moving air currents is greatest at the poles and least at the equator.
 In the Northern Hemisphere, air currents are deflected toward the right; in the Southern Hemisphere they are deflected to the left.
 Winds become stronger when the air currents have to move around stationary objects like tall mountains or buildings or trees.
 Air is invisible to us unless we see its effects in moving objects such as tree branches or windmills.